jotd666/mspacman500/README.md

 - joystick controlled (port 1)
 - can run directly from shell or from whdload (fast machines/complex configurations)

-ISSUES:

-- eat fruit: sometimes stuff remaining
-- ms pac sometimes pixels remaining (when eating ghosts?)
-- redo demo mode

 MINOR ISSUES:

 - quitting game when player is killed crashes on kickstart 1.3 (test with whdload kick1.3)
 - ghosts in pen bounce too fast in high levels
+- redo demo mode
+- add keyboard control
+- add second button pause

 ABOUT ACTS: